Seven sailing crew websites to find a boat to sail across the Atlantic – as crew, or to find crew!

 I have squished the basic info of these seven sailing crew websites to get you started.
 There is no ‘best’ sailing crew website.
 Each one has their unique edge and differs in other aspects.
 Choose your favourite(s) and sign up!
 Find a complete list (including crew websites in other languages and countries, facebook groups and other forums), the full sailing crew website reviews, comparison, and explanation of the above websites, and more tips, tricks, words of caution, and places online and offline to find a boat to sail across the Atlantic in book Ocean Nomad: the Complete Atlantic Sailing Crew Guide, and in the resources section of the Ocean Nomads community membership platform.

 Above all, be aware that finding a boat is one thing but finding the RIGHT boat requires careful research, investigation and preparation and is what makes all the difference for a happy, safe and meaningful sailboat ride across the Atlantic.
 Super Important!
 ALWAYS do your research to assess if the boat, captain, and crew are safe, reliable and a happy match.
 I created a mega extensive Safety & Happiness checklist that can help you figure this out in Ocean Nomad.
-Don’t let your eagerness to set sail overrule your investigative spirit, gut feeling and judgment.
+Don’t let your eagerness to set sail overrule your investigative spirit, gut feeling and judgement.

 Make it happen!